 Nature’s Pond three-step program is designed to fight phosphorus and nutrient pollution in ponds.
 With three simple steps you can Renew, Revive, and Remove to:

-Natures Pond Conditioner is Made from a natural blend of beneficial bacteria, enzymes, plant extracts and a food-grade dye.
-This powerful formula goes to work breaking down and consuming phosphorus and other polluting nutrients to start the process towards clean and clear water.
+Natures Pond Conditioner is made from a natural blend of beneficial bacteria, enzymes, plant extracts and a food-grade dye.
+This powerful formula goes to work breaking down and consuming phosphorus and other nutrients.

 Once the phosphorus and other polluting nutrients have been broken down, bottom up aeration infuses the water with oxygen, allowing the digested nutrients to make its way out of the pond and into the air.